Salt Lake, Garfield & Western Railway

 April 25, 1893

 "The Salt Lake & Los Angeles Railway Company have ten excursion cars on the way to this city, and they will be here and ready for use in a few days.
-The cars are from the car works St. Charles, Mo.
+The cars are from the car works St. Charles, Missouri.
 They have another engine from the Rhode Island locomotive works which is all finished and on the way to this city.
 Two engines are all that will be required to run their business."
 (Salt Lake Tribune, April 25, 1893)

 April 25, 1893